One of the things that the HackMyCF ColdFusion server security scanner looks for, is if the /CFIDE/scripts/

 file:

-# Create a new Virtual Directory Alias /cfjs /var/www/path/to/CFIDE/scripts # Return 404 for all requests to /CFIDE/scripts RedirectMatch 404 (?i)/CFIDE/scripts.*
+# Create a new Virtual Directory Alias /cfjs /var/www/path/to/cf_scripts/scripts # Return 404 for all requests to /CFIDE/scripts RedirectMatch 404 (?i)/cf_scripts.*

 Using IIS

-If you are using IIS 7 or greater you can use the IIS Request Filtering to block access to/CFIDE/scripts/
+If you have IIS Request Filtering installed you can use it to block access to/cf_scripts/

-after creating the necessary virtual directory by adding a sequence under the <denyUrlSequences>
+after creating the necessary virtual directory.
+In the IIS GUI:

 Comments

+If I copy the scripts folder to f:\cf-scripts, and set up a VDir called "CFIDE" to that folder on all IIS web sites, then change the setting in CFAdmin..... will future updates 'find' the f:\cf-scripts folder?
 Or is it better to point the VDIR to the \CFIDE\scripts folder?
 (In conjunction with the other steps in the CF9 hardening document.)
+Thanks...